super-vip/Static-Binaries/tailscale/README.md

   -debug string
     	listen address ([ip]:port) of optional debug server -encrypt-state
-    	encrypt the state file on disk; uses TPM on Linux and Windows, on all other platforms this flag is not supported -no-logs-no-support
+    	encrypt the state file on disk; when not set encryption will be enabled if supported on this platform; uses TPM on Linux and Windows, on all other platforms this flag is not supported
+  -hardware-attestation
+    	use hardware-backed keys to bind node identity to this device when supported by the OS and hardware.
+Uses TPM 2.0 on Linux and Windows; SecureEnclave on macOS and iOS; and Keystore on Android
+  -no-logs-no-support
     	disable log uploads; this also disables any technical support -outbound-http-proxy-listen string